Robert F. Kennedy 1968 presidential campaign: Assassination

+Kennedy's death continues to be the subject of much historical analysis, in addition to multiple conspiracy theories.

 Relationships with groups and people

 Black communities

-Kennedy had been a supporter of the Civil Rights Movement.
+Kennedy had been a supporter of the civil rights movement.
 During the campaign, there were signs in black neighborhoods that read "Kennedy white but alright / The one before, he opened the door."
-In the Indiana primary, RFK secured 86% of the black vote.
+In the Indiana primary, Kennedy secured 86% of the black vote.
 His performance was strongest in cities with the largest black populations.
 Richardson noted that Kennedy was appealing to low-earning black voters.
-Kennedy had received support from black people by "an overwhelming margin".
+Kennedy had received support from black people by "an overwhelming margin."
 Support amongst black voters was one of the key factors in Kennedy's victory in Indiana, where he gave a notable speech on the assassination of Martin Luther King Jr. in Indianapolis days before the primary took place.
-Samuel Lubell argued that the victory was partially inspired by RFK's support for corporate attempts to hire blacks; he wrote that Kennedy had largely won "the Negro wards".
+Samuel Lubell argued that the victory was partially inspired by Kennedy's support for corporate attempts to hire blacks; he wrote that Kennedy had largely won "the Negro wards."
 However, Indianapolis Star journalist Will Higgins noted that Kennedy got a boost from the King assassination speech, which, unlike many other American cities, aided Indianapolis in being spared of riots.
 Higgins also noted that the crowd which Kennedy spoke with that evening was estimated to be only 2,500 people.

-In the Nebraska primary, Kennedy ended his campaigning in the state with a speech in a black neighborhood in Omaha, Nebraska.
-While a late May poll showed that only 40% of overall respondents believed RFK embodied "many of the same outstanding qualities" of the late President Kennedy, 94% of black respondents agreed with the comparison.
-When McCarthy revealed that Kennedy had agreed to limited surveillance of Dr. King back in 1963, blacks in California considered switching their support to McCarthy.
-In Oakland, California, Kennedy met with Black Panthers amid other minority activists in a midnight session days before the California primary concluded.
+In the Nebraska primary, Kennedy ended his campaigning in the state with a speech in a black neighborhood in Omaha.
+While a late May poll showed that only 40% of overall respondents believed Kennedy embodied "many of the same outstanding qualities" of the late President Kennedy, 94% of black respondents agreed with the comparison.
+When McCarthy revealed that Kennedy had agreed to limited surveillance of Martin Luther King Jr. back in 1963, blacks in California considered switching their support to McCarthy.
+In Oakland, Kennedy met with Black Panthers amid other minority activists in a midnight session days before the California primary concluded.
 When he was shouted at, Kennedy prevented a black aide from intervening: "They need to tell people off.
 They need to tell me off."
-RFK won 90% of the black vote in the California primary.
-Larry Tye later said: "By the time of his death in June 1968, Bobby was the most trusted white man in black America."
-On the other hand, Michael A. Cohen noted that RFK's popularity with blacks had a negative effect on his appeal to the remainder of the electorate: "Rather than create an espirit de corps between the races, his close relationship to the black community turned many whites off."
+Kennedy won 90% of the black vote in the California primary.
+Author Larry Tye later said: "By the time of his death in June 1968, Bobby was the most trusted white man in black America."
+On the other hand, Michael A. Cohen noted that Kennedy's popularity with blacks had a negative effect on his appeal to the remainder of the electorate: "Rather than create an espirit de corps between the races, his close relationship to the black community turned many whites off."